sumityadav2/spotify-clone/README.md

 This is spotify clone webpage

 Note:
-This is ongoing project which I am solo working
+This is ongoing project which I am solo working on it.